Dr. Jan Kuever

 Jimson Sanga has been Lecturer in Cultural Anthropology and Tourism at the University of Iringa since 2011 and graduated as M.A. in Tourism, Culture and Society in 2014.
-He is assisting the Project Manager in coordination and monitoring of the programme and actively engages in implementation of communication and promotion activities.
+He is assisting the Managing Director in coordination and monitoring of the programme and actively engages in implementation of communication and promotion activities.
 With his research background in Ethnomusicology one major focus of his work is the commercialization of regional music and dance into viable tourism products.

 Deonis received his Master of Arts in Tourism Culture and Society at the University of Iringa in 2016.
 He currently works as curator of the Iringa Boma Regional Museum and Cultural Center, facilitates museum research and community outreach, and offers his expertise as tour guide.

 Virginia Vangayena earned her certificate in tour guiding operation at the National College of Tourism in 2010.
 In 2017 she began volunteering at the Iringa Boma Museum, and is now currently employed as the receptionist and museum guide.
 She is continuing her education at the University of Iringa to receive her diploma in Leisure and Tourism Studies.